Shear viscoelasticity in anisotropic holographic axion model: Anisotropic black hole solutions

 \subsection{One-axion case}

-First, let us consider the single axion case where $k_x=0,\,k_y\neq0$ is imposed without loss of generality.
+First, let us consider the single axion case where $k_x=0,\,k_y\neq0$ are imposed without loss of generality.
 Note that the low anisotropic regime can be achieved by setting $\lambda \ll 1$ and fixing the value of $k_y$.
-Then, it is found that the background can be expressed perturbatively,
+Then, it is found that the background can be expressed perturbatively up to the leading order for $\mathcal{O}(\lambda^2)$,

 with

 where \text{Re}$\mathcal{B}_0\left(x;1-\frac{2n}{3},0\right)$ represents the regular sector of the real part of the incomplete beta function $\mathcal{B}\left(x;1-\frac{2n}{3},0\right)$ and the constant $\gamma _{1(n)}$ is